Silo Blog Banner.jpg

 Power washing can sanitize silos, prevent cross-contamination, and remove mold, but when the problem is build up, blockage, an erratic flow of material, or when water can't be used, a different approach is required.

-For the silo cleaning team at AIRMATIC, the go-to industrial silo cleaning equipment are the bin whip, the bin drill, and the chunk buster.
+For the silo cleaning team at AIRMATIC, the go-to industrial silo cleaning equipment is the bin whip, the bin drill, and the chunk buster.
 Bin whipping is the most commonly used procedure, but 30 to 40% of the time, conditions require that we start with bin drilling to open a flow channel through exceptionally tough clogs.
 Bin whipping then follows.

 Remember that there’s no need to take on any undue risk to clean a silo.
 Hazardous techniques like explosives and water and air lances are not necessary.
-Nor do you need to put personnel inside the silo in order to clean it – we clean from outside the vessel!
+Nor do you need to put personnel inside the silo to clean it – we clean from outside the vessel!

 How to Avoid Needing a Silo-Cleaning Company